 About the Research

-There is a shortage of resources geared towards consumer services companies.
-This research study intends to help marketers in consumer service industries like residential construction, landscaping, and bug & pest understand buyer behavior so they can make more strategic marketing investments.
+This research study intends to help marketers in consumer service industries like residential construction, landscaping, and bug & pest understand buyer behavior so they can make strategic marketing investments.
 We are giving it away for free so these businesses have a resource they can turn to for market insights about the modern buyer.

 In August of 2020, Silverback Strategies surveyed 1,066 U.S. adults who had recently purchased a service for themselves or their home.
-Questions were focused on their most recent purchase experience — starting when they first realized they had a problem, all the way through making a purchase and leaving an online review.
+Survey questions focused on their most recent purchase experience — starting when they first realized they had a problem, all the way through making a purchase and leaving an online review.
 We analyzed the data and have made the full report available to you.

 Download the full report here: